gqsnt/ruche/README.md

     - Bulk inserts and updates minimize database load.
     - Optimized query and efficient index speed up data retrieval.

-- **Caching Mechanisms**
+- **Caching Mechanisms with Thread-safe `DashMap`**
+    - SSE broadcaster
-    - **Live Game Cache**
+    - Live Game Cache
-        - Thread-safe caching with `DashMap`.
-        - Regular cleanup of expired entries to maintain performance.
 - **Serialization/Deserialization**
-    - Transitioned from serde to  rkyv to bitcode, favoring Bitcode for its size, performance, compatibility with zstd compression.
+    - Transitioned from serde to  rkyv to bitcode, favoring Bitcode for its size, performance and compatibility with zstd compression.

 ## Security and SEO
 ### Security Measures